 In order for OCTA to consider a project for funding, applications will be prepared by the lead agency.
 A separate application package must be completed for each individual project.
 Multiple variations of the same project (i.e. with different local match rates) will not be considered.
 If funding is requested under multiple program components for a single project (i.e. arterials and intersections) a separate application must be prepared for each request.
-OCTA shall require agencies to submit both online and hardcopy applications for the 2021 call for projects by 5:00 p.m. on Thursday, October 22, 2020.
+OCTA shall require agencies to submit both online and hardcopy applications for the 2022 call for projects by 5:00 p.m. on Thursday, October 21, 2021.
 Late and/or incomplete submittals will not be accepted.

 Since each funding program has slightly different application requirements, an "Internal Application Checklist Guide" has been provided for the three programs under the RCP (Exhibits 7-1, 7-2, and 7-3).
 The checklist guide identifies the basic forms and documentation required for each of the program components.
 In addition, items required at the time of project submittal are differentiated from supplemental items due later.
 The appropriate checklist must be provided as a cover sheet for each application submitted.
-For any items that are required for the candidate project or program that are missing or incomplete, an explanation should be included in a cover letter with the application. addition to this checklist auide, In Attachments/Additional Information section of each program component for a description of supplementary documentation which may be required to support your agency's project application in specific cases.
+For any items that are required for the candidate project or program that are missing or incomplete, an explanation should be included in a cover letter with the addition application.
+In to this checklist quide, please review Attachments/Additional Information section of each program component for a description of supplementary documentation which may be required to support your agency's project application in specific cases.

 Additionally, three (3) unbound hardcopies of the application and any supporting documentation must be submitted to OCTA by the application deadline.
+Please note, hardcopies of the supporting plans, drawings and/or specifications are to be in a minimum size of 11 x 17 inches.